Turnpike in Lipschitz-nonlinear optimal control: Proof of

 We may conclude by combining \eqref{eq: TleqT0.heat} with \Cref{lem: C2}. \end{proof}

-\begin{proof}[Proof of \Cref{thm: turnpike.heat}] The proof is of the same spirit as that of \Cref{thm: turnpike}, the only difference being the fact that we only need to bootstrap "forward" in time due to the lack of final cost, which renders the proof significantly less technical.
+\begin{proof}[Proof of \Cref{thm: turnpike.heat}] The proof is of the same spirit\footnote{Actually, as already commented below the statement of \Cref{cor: stabilisation}, the proof presented below also roughly applies to show \Cref{cor: stabilisation}, where one also would need to account for the constants which should also depend on the radius $r>0$.
+In fact, just as for the heat equation, one could first adapt \Cref{lem: unif time estimates} to a functional of the form \eqref{eq: J_T-aux.heat}; an adaptation which would hold for initial data in a ball of radius $r>0$ around $\overline{y}$, and then use the global estimate of \Cref{lem: quasiturnpike.1} and argue as in the beginning of the proof of \Cref{thm: turnpike} to fit within this ball, where one bootstraps forward in time only (namely, over intervals of the form $[n\tau,T]$).} as that of \Cref{thm: turnpike}, the only difference being the fact that we only need to bootstrap forward in time due to the lack of final cost, which renders the proof significantly less technical.
 The control estimate follows from \Cref{lem: quasiturnpike.heat.1}.
 We thus concentrate solely on estimating the state.
+Let $T_0>0$ be arbitrary, and fix